UGA-Innovation-Factory/nixos-systems/README.md

 };
 ```

 The external flake must provide a `nixosModules.default` output.
-Any configuration defined in that module will be merged with the host's configuration.
+Any configuration defined in that module will be merged with the host's configuration, so treat these flakes as privileged code and audit them before importing.

 ## External Flake Templates